 Unfortunately 200 euro p/m on short term contracts wasn’t enough to live, and I had to do supplementary jobs to earn money.

-I would like to work in the field of preventive conservation or heritage science, but at the moment I’m working as a research technician at the University of Reading, being responsible for the GC lab and the EA-IRMS lab for the School of Archaeology Geography and Environmental Science, and I find my job very rewarding!
+That is the main reason why I moved to UK where I worked in schools as a teaching assistant and science technician, until I had the amazing opportunity to get a position as teaching and research technician at the University of Reading, being responsible for the GC lab and the EA-IRMS lab in the School of Archaeology Geography and Environmental Science.

 The main subject of this blog would be archaeometry and other issues related to it, but I will also speak about things that make my life tasty, such as music, literature, animals, and science communication.
 One of my goal in life is to share my passions and thoughts trying to involve more people as possible in matters that I care about.
 And, when it is suitable, I even would like to let you laugh!